porter-dev/porter-archive/docs/reference/cli-porter-deploy.md

 >
 > **Note:** `porter deploy` was introduced in version `0.4.0` and is currently in `beta`, thus it is subject to change and may not work reliably.
 If you encounter an error, please [file a bug report](https://github.com/porter-dev/porter/issues/new?assignees=&labels=&template=bug.md).

 Version `0.4.0` of Porter added supported for building and re-deploying an existing application using the Porter CLI.
-For example, the following command will re-deploy an application called `example-app` from the most recent Github commit in the specified branch/repository:
+For example, if you have chosen to "Deploy from a Git Repository" on the Porter dashboard, the following command will re-deploy an application called `example-app` from the most recent Github commit in the specified branch/repository:

 ```sh
 porter deploy --app example-app
 ```

-The default behavior of `porter deploy` is to **use the remote repository as the source of truth**.
 If you would like to use a local directory (such as your current working directory) as the directory to build from, go to the [deploying from local source](#deploying-from-local-source) section.

 By default, this command performs four steps: gets the environment variables for the application, builds a new Docker container from the source files, pushes a new Docker image to the remote registry, and calls the Porter webhook to re-deploy the application.
 However, we designed this command to be modular: if you would like to add intermediate steps in your own build process, you can call different `porter deploy` sub-commands separately: